How to have a healthy relationship

 Lack of growth is better known as stagnation, which can lead to deterioration when it comes to a relationship.
 Growth is a product of uncertainty and an act of pushing into uncharted territory.
 Sometimes discomfort is a good thing, so don’t let fear hold your relationship – or you – back.

-what is a healthy relationsip man and woman holding hands
+a man and a woman are holding hands in the woods .

 6. Appreciate your differences